SEU-ICS/autograding-command-grader/README.md

 ## GitHub Classroom Command Grader

 ### Overview
 **GitHub Classroom Command Grader** is a plugin for GitHub Classroom's Autograder.
-Seamlessly integrate your CS class with GitHub using this action to facilitate the grading process.
+It directly uses the output as the score when the command succeeds.

 ### Key Features
 - **Automatic Grading**: Evaluate student code submissions and provide immediate feedback.